 Is Calathea Orbifolia hard to care for?

-Yes, Calathea Orbifolia can be hard to care for when its growers are not equipped with sufficient information need to propagate the plant successfully.
-The reason Calathea Orbifolia is regarded as a hard plant to care for is its susceptibility to drooping and change in foliage appearance.
-These problems can be averted if the grower provided the basic requirements needed for its thriving: adequate lighting, sufficient watering, organic soil, good drainage pot, and a low humidity environment.
+Yes, Calathea Orbifolia can be hard to care for when its growers are not equipped with sufficient information needed to propagate the plant successfully.
+The reason Calathea Orbifolia is regarded as a hard plant to care for is its susceptibility to drooping and changes in foliage appearance.
+These problems can be averted if the grower provided the basic requirements needed for its thriving: adequate lighting, sufficient watering, organic soil, a good drainage pot, and a low humidity environment.

 How often should I water Calathea Orbifolia?

 The Calathea Orbifolia needs to be watered as soon as the soil surface gets dry.
 If the soil of a Calathea Orbifolia is dry for long, it would be unable to supply the necessary nutrients needed for the roots and the plant.
 The effect of underwatering is a change in foliage appearance which manifests in browning, yellowing, or curling leaves.
 After watering, the soil mixture must not end up soggy but moist.
 Overwatering is responsible for soggy soil which is a major cause of root rot.

 Your Calathea Orbifolia may be drooping for either of these reasons, overwatering, underwatering and poor humidity.
 When Calathea Orbifolia is deprived of a sufficient amount of water, the soil is deprived of necessary nutrients and it begins to droop.
 If overwatered, the soil would become soggy causing root rot which is a serious condition for the plant and growth would be stunted.
 Poor humidity is also responsible for drooping leaves as they contribute to root diseases, loss of quality, and plant stress.